yezyilomo/django-restql/docs/querying_data.md

 ]
 ```

-As you can see all fields have been returned as specified on `UserSerializer`.
+As you can see all fields have been returned as specified on the `UserSerializer`.

 **Django RESTQL** handle all requests with a `query` parameter, this parameter is the one which is used to pass all fields to be included/excluded in a response.